browserengineering/book/book/animations.md

 last section:[^why-zero]

 [^why-zero]: The green square has a `transform` property also so that paint order doesn't change when you try the demo in a real browser.
-I won't get into it, but there are various rules for painting, and "positioned" elements (such as with `transform`) are supposed to paint after regular (non-positioned) elements.
+That's because there are various rules for painting, and "positioned" elements (such as with `transform`) are supposed to paint after regular (non-positioned) elements.
 This particular rule is purely a historical artifact.